Frequently Asked Questions about Cognitive Behavioral Therapy

 The hourly rate for group therapy sessions will depend on the size of the group - the estimate is €10/session in a group of 6-8 participants, and lasts 90 minutes.

-CBT tends to be less expensive than other forms of therapy because of its time limited, solution based nature.
-Anxiety and phobias should take 6-8 sessions, depression 12-16 sessions on average.
-The number of session required depends largely on the nature and depth of the issue.
+CBT tends to be less expensive than other forms of therapy because of its time limited, solution-based nature.
+Phobias can take as few as 6-8 sessions.
+The number of sessions required depends largely on the nature and depth of the issue - but you should start to notice improvements after 4-6 sessions.